Rachel Riley (consultant): NIH grant terminations

+been receiving interventions when funding was withdrawn.

+In September, Riley led an unsuccessful effort to fire 8,000 workers at the department ahead of a federal government shutdown, including an attempt to dissolve the Center for Scientific Review at the National Institutes of Health.

-Acting Chief of Naval Research (2025–present)
+Chief of Naval Research (2025–present)

 On October 30, 2025, Politico reported that Riley was named the chief of naval research at the United States Navy.
 She replaced Rear Admiral Kurt J. Rothenhaus as head of the Office of Naval Research, a position historically held by an active duty two-star admiral.